awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 **client\-server service**
 An Amazon ECS service that runs a network or web service application\.
 This service must have a namespace and at least one endpoint configured\.
 Each task in the service is reachable by using the endpoints\.
 The Service Connect proxy container listens on the endpoint name and port to direct traffic to the app containers in the task\.
 If any of the containers expose and listen on a port for network traffic, choose a client\-server service\.
-These applications don't need to connect to other client\-server services in the same namespace, but the client configuration is is configured\.
+These applications don't need to connect to other client\-server services in the same namespace, but the client configuration is configured\.
 A backend, middleware, business tier, or most microservices would use this type of Service Connect configuration\.
 If you want a frontend, reverse proxy, or load balancer application to receive traffic from other services configured with Service Connect in the same namespace, these services should use this type of Service Connect configuration\.

 ### Cluster configuration<a name="service-connect-concepts-cluster-defaults"></a>